 To honor the love and joy babies bring into the world, caregivers offer baby blessings to all newborns, upon a family’s request.
 In the last two years, more than 2,000 blessings have been requested at Sharp Grossmont.

-Reverend Judy Ray, the manager of Spiritual Care services, came up with the idea five years ago.
-“We offer comfort and solace to patients who are ill or near end of life, and wanted to acknowledge the whole spectrum of life, from birth to death,” she says.
+Spiritual Care Services came up with the idea five years ago.
+“We offer comfort and solace to patients who are ill or near end of life, and wanted to acknowledge the whole spectrum of life, from birth to death,” says Chaplain Courtney Mys.

 “We also value and support the diversity of our patients and families.
-Efforts are always made to address the unique spiritual needs of our diverse patient population,” says Ray.
+Efforts are always made to address the unique spiritual needs of our diverse patient population,” Mys adds.

 The nondenominational blessings are designed with an interfaith and inclusive approach appropriate for a celebration of new life.